Democratic hopeful Cory Booker appearing at a town hall in Charleston Monday night

 According to The Post and Courier's 2020 presidential candidate tracker, Booker's campaign has hosted more events in the Charleston area than any other.

-Kimpson has not endorsed anyone in the 2020 race yet, but he has told The Post and Courier he plans to do so when the time is right.
+Kimpson has not endorsed anyone in the 2020 race yet, but he has told the newspaper he plans to do so when the time is right.

 "Part of my endorsement will depend upon how these candidates interact and respond to the constituents that I represent," Kimpson said Wednesday.